Judas Betrayal: A Bible Lesson

 Is Judas in Hell?

-He tried to relieve himself of this awful pain, and even begged the men to take the money back and release Jesus.
+He tried to relieve himself of this awful pain and even begged the men to take the money back and release Jesus.
 The men refused.
-Even though he felt so great a pain, I don't believe He truly understood the depth of his sin.
+Though he felt so great a pain, I don't believe He truly understood the depth of his sin.
 For him, it was more like finding out that you were the cause for someone to being put to death, not that you betrayed God.
 Still, even Judas knew that this sin was great.
-In fact, it was so great, it could not be reversed.
-He had done something so despicable, he did the only thing he knew to do; kill himself.
+It was so great; it could not be reversed.
+He had done something so despicable.
+He did the only thing he knew to do; kill himself.

 Although most of us will never lead ourselves so deep into sin that we take our own lives, we do follow sin to our ultimate destruction.
 We start small until they no longer feel like sins at all.
-They get bigger and bigger, until we are so lost that we aren't sure exactly what the right thing to do anymore is.
+They get bigger and bigger until we aren't sure what the right thing to do is anymore.
 We need to be careful of those small sins.
 They are just as important as the bigger ones.
-For God does not see this sin as great, and this one as small.
+God does not see this sin as great, and this one as small.
 He sees sin as sin; it's all the same to Him.